-Mindhunter Season 3: Will Netflix renews Mindhunter for another season?
-Here’s what you need to know about the future of David Fincher’s acclaimed crime series.
+Mindhunter Season 3: Has Netflix renewed Mindhunter for another season?
+Here’s everything need to know about the future of David Fincher’s acclaimed crime series.

 - While fans are eagerly waiting, in January 2020, Netflix put Mindunter season 3 on indefinite hold.

 - According to recent reports, David Fincher’s Mindhunter Season 3 is in an early stage of development.

 Netflix’s gripping crime-thriller show Mindhunter is based on the true-crime book Mindhunter: Inside the FBI’s Elite Serial Crime Unit written by John E. Douglas and Mark Olshaker.
 It revolves around FBI agents Holden Ford and Bill Tench, along with psychologist Wendy Carr, who operates the FBI’s Behavioural Science Unit within the Training Division at the FBI Academy in Quantico, Virginia.
 They interview imprisoned serial killers to understand how they think, with the hope of applying this knowledge to solve ongoing cases.

 After the remarkable success of previous seasons, fans are eagerly waiting for the third season.
 However, in January 2020, Netflix put Mindhunter season 3 on indefinite hold.
 The show is not technically cancelled – just that the cast and crew were released from their contracts).

 At that time, Netflix insider told TVLine, “David is focused on directing his first Netflix film Mank and on producing the second season of Love, Death and Robots, he may revisit Mindhunter again in the future, but in the meantime felt it wasn’t fair to the actors to hold them from seeking other work while he was exploring new work of his own.”